jclement/blog/content/post/2019/blog-hugo-gitlab/index.md

 ```

 {{% warning %}}
-The private key `~/deploy_zeos` needs to be protected.
-Anyone with that key can login to the `deploy_zeos` user on the webserver.
+The private key `~/deploy_erraticbits` needs to be protected.
+Anyone with that key can login to the `deploy_erraticbits` user on the webserver.
 Once Gitlab is setup (below), this file should be deleted from the webserver.
 {{% /warning %}}

 # Setting up Gitlab CI/CD